-- Complainant writes to the Governing Body if they remain unhappy (or writes to the Trust).
-Within 5 working days the complaint will be acknowledged. - Within 10 working days the date and time of a panel hearing will be notified to the complainant. - Within 5 working days the Panel outcome will be communicated to the complainant in writing stating that there is no further right to complain under this or other academy procedure.
+- Complainant writes to the Governance Professional if they remain unhappy (or writes to the Trust). - Governance Professional acknowledges receipt within 3 school days. - Within 15 school days the date and time of a panel hearing will be notified to the complainant and papers will be collated and sent to all parties 5 school days in advance of the panel meeting. - Within 5 school days of the Panel meeting the outcome will be communicated to the complainant in writing detailing how to contact ESFA if they remain dissatisfied.